BOSS-BigOpenSourceSibling/BigSibling/gnome_challenge/phase3/gnome_submission_p3.md

 - **We refined the mentorship roles** - from our lessons learned and gnome feedback, we observed mentors do not have availability to dedicate 5 hours a week to the initiative.
 Therefore, we defined more roles in the initiative so volunteers could dedicate only the amount of time they have available, making the initiative sustainable.
 We established objective expected profiles, dedication, and assignments into the initiatives;

 - We also add a phase to the initiative, called **"What'’ next?
-Finding your favorite OSS project to contribute"**,  to introduce the participants to various other FOSS communities and encourage them to contribute to FOSS once the initiative ends.
-In this phase, maintainers, and contributors from various FOSS projects present workshops to onboard the participants into the FOSS communities.
+Finding your favorite OSS project to contribute"**,  to onboard the participants to various other OSS communities and encourage them to contribute to FOSS once the initiative ends.
+In this phase, mainteners and contributors from various FOSS projects present workshops to onboard the participants into the FOSS communities.

 ## As a free software sponsored project, what FOSS software helped support this program and its participants?